mentalclear-learningo/progress-log/README.md

 04/06/2022 - Completed Chapter 17, 18 continue with Chapter 19 Dates, Times, and Durations

 04/07/2022 - Completed Chapter 19, continue with Chapter 20

+04/08/2022 - Continue chapter 20 with "Writing Formatted Strings to a Writer"